WheteThunger/VehicleStorage/README.md

 **Larger Car Storage** allows you to alter the capacity of storage modules on modular cars.
 Supports a global setting for all cars, as well as a permission system to selectively increase the capacity of storage modules on cars owned by privileged players.

+Compatible with [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership).
+That is, changing ownership of a car automatically updates storage capacity of all modules on the car.

 ## Permissions

 Granting one of the following permissions to a player will increase the number of usable storage **rows** of each storage module on cars that player owns.
 For example, if you grant a player the `largercarstorage.size.5` permission and then spawn a car for them using a plugin that sets the player's Steam ID on the car, all storage modules on that car (current and future) will have 5 rows of storage.